apple/foundationdb/documentation/sphinx/source/features.rst

 Datacenter Failover
 -------------------

-FoundationDB can be configured to run multiple live redundant clusters in geographically diverse datacenters.
-Each datacenter contains a complete and fully up-to-date copy of all data in the system, allowing for minimal downtime even when an entire datacenter becomes unavailable.
+FoundationDB can be configured to run multiple geographically diverse datacenters through our Multi DC mode.
+Each piece of data is replicated into three data centers, and clients can read data from their local data center at low latencies.
+In the event of a data center failure, the two remaining data centers will continue accepting writes, allowing for minimal downtime.

 Self Tuning
 -----------